jennymarin1989/CV/README.md

 In Intensive Care, working as a part of a team is a must, everyone has to bring their best, sharing ideas and learning from others, in order to achieve a common goal.
 Improving the patient's condition.

-Whilst at Makers, I've enjoyed learning from others sharing my experience in a teamwork environment, it helped me to keep motivated, developing my skills and achieving personal goals.
+Whilst at Makers, I've enjoyed learning from others sharing my experience and achieving common goals in a teamwork environment, implementing a feedback culture which helped me to keep motivated, developing my skills and achieving personal goals.

+#### Commitment

+I'm a focused and a passionate person who works hard towards an objective without giving up.
+Whilst at Makers I had to face some challenges but I stayed motivated and I could accomplish my goals.

 #### Achievements and contributions